 Sonnet 191

-A stain of dark betrayal and love lost,
+A stain of dark betrayal and love lost;

-Proud thought and action ever to promulge;
+Proud thought and action waiting to divulge.

-Of vile deception, what does one proclaim,
+Of vile deception, what remains to say,

-Save pure love can be damned by wicked lies,
+Save pure love can be damned by wicked lies;

-But lo, a sweeter love expunged that stain!
+But lo—a sweeter love expunged the stain,

 © Loubert S Suddaby.
 All Rights Reserved.